Icy blast set to strike NZ - rain, snow, heavy swells and 'maybe a small tornado'

 Metservice predicts Queenstown will plunge to -1C this weekend, 0C in Christchurch, 5C in Dunedin, and 7C in Wellington - but Auckland will stay relatively balmy with a low of 11C on Friday.

-Orange heavy rain warnings are in place for the Bay of Plenty ranges, parts of Westland and Fiordland but are expected to lift throughout today.
+Orange heavy rain warnings are in place for the Bay of Plenty ranges and parts of Westland.

 Heavy rain watches are in place for Northland, Buller and the headwaters of the Canterbury and Otago lakes.

-Strong wind watches have been issued for the Canterbury high country, Central Otago, Clutha, Southland, Stewart Island Wairarapa, Wellington and the Marlborough Sounds.
+Strong wind watches have been issued for the Canterbury high country, Wairarapa, Wellington and the Marlborough Sounds.

 "We could be paving the way for the first significant snowfall of the year as we round out the week," Hines said.